GerardoDev25/AnyList__nest_plus_graphql/README.md

-# Backend Application for CRUD Operations
+# Backend Application for Items List

 This project is a backend application that provides CRUD (Create, Read, Update, Delete) operations for managing items, lists, and itemList entities.
 It also includes an authentication system with JSON Web Tokens (JWT), role-based authorization, pagination, and GraphQL API.